Drug Testing ExplainedHere we discribe how our drug testing works

 Most of the hair samples processed for drug testing are scalp hair samples, however it is also possible to test body hair samples including pubic and underarm hair (and if these are not available or insufficient we can also test samples such as chest, beard and leg although an approximate growth rate will not be applied to these samples).

-When a scalp hair sample is taken, a long thin strip of hair (equivalent to the thickness of a drinking straw/pencil) from the posterior vertex (crown) region of the head must be selected.
+When a scalp hair sample is taken, a long thin strip of hair from the posterior vertex (crown) region of the head must be selected.
 People often believe only a few hairs will suffice however, it is essential to the analyses that the sample collected is of substantial weight.
 The sample MUST be cut as close as possible to the scalp.